 Apart from the large "summer seats" in Roslyn Harbor, only a few of the early Roslyn houses actually were designed by individual architects.
 Nevertheless, each house had an architectural concept that determined its appearance and function.
 The concept was frequently influenced by various published architectural works of the period, as Benjamin, Ranblett, Downing and Vaux, and in other cases, was simply the result of a discussion between the owner and the carpenter-builder.
 Jacob C. Eastman may be the earliest identifiable local carpenter-builder.
 He is described in an article on Henry M.W.
 Eastman in "Portrait and Biographical Records of Queens County, N.Y." as "born in New Hampshire and practicing in Roslyn before the birth of his son Henry W., in 1826."
 It is possible he was the builder of the group of early Federal houses described elsewhere in this article.
 It is also possible that he was the builder of the William J. Strong House at 100 Old Northern Boulevard.
 The sheathing techniques of Northern New England and Canada appear in the Strong House.
 So far as we know, they do not exist elsewhere in Roslyn (TG 1994).

 Thomas Wood is another important early carpenter-builder.
 He probably was Roslyn's principal carpenter-builder between 1825-1865.
 An article in the Roslyn News for September 20, 1878, describing life in Roslyn fifty years earlier, states, "Probably no builder erected as many of the existing dwelling houses, barns, etc. in the town as Mr. Wood."
 Thomas is indicated on the Walling Map as the then owner of the Williams-Wood House (TG 1965-66-67-88-89, 2000-01), at 150 Main Street which he purchased in 1827, according to an interview with his grandson Monroe Wood which appeared in the Brooklyn Daily Eagle for Sunday, August 17, 1913.
 In all probability he build the later (1827) half of it, as well as several other local houses which seemed related to it.
-Later carpenter-builders were John S. Wood, Thomas' son, and Stephen Speedling.
-Both worked during the second half of the 19th century.

 Thomas Wood's diary for the year 1871 was donated to RLS in January 1977.
 It indicates that by that time Thomas Wood was limiting his activities to making storm doors, sash and picture frames for Warren Wilkey.
-His son John S. Wood, Warren

-Wilkey's brother-in-law, almost certainly was the designer and builder of his house.
-It was learned recently (1983), from a penciled sheathing inscription, that the George W. Denton House was built by John Dugan who was a brother of Samuel Dugan I, a mason.
+His son John S. Wood, Warren Wilkey's brother-in-law, almost certainly was the designer and builder of his house.
+In 1983, it was learned, from a penciled sheathing inscription, that the George W. Denton House was built by John Dugan who was a brother of Samuel Dugan I, a mason.
 John Dugan was described in his obituary (Roslyn News, January 14, 1888) as "born in Ireland" and "a leading architect and builder. " He may have designed the George Washington Denton House in addition to having built it.
-Two houses built by Stephen Speedling were exhibited in 1978-1979.
+Another local carpenter-builder active during the second half of the 19th century was Stephen Speedling.
+Two houses built by him were exhibited in 1978-1979.
 These are the Presbyterian Parsonage (1887) and the Oscar Seaman House (1901).
 Speedling's carpentry shop still stands at 1374 Old Northern Boulevard.
 Speedling also identified himself as the builder of the south addition to the Jacob Sutton Mott House, in a penciled note on a shingle dated August 8, 1876.
 He probably was the builder of the John F. Remsen House (TG 1992-93) and the Estella Seaman House #1 (TG 1992-93).